Skip to content

 )

-# Convert distances to similarity
+# Convert Jaccard distance to Tanimoto similarity

 neighbors_df["similarity"] = 1 - neighbors_df["distance"]